CheetahTemplate3/cheetah3/ANNOUNCE.rst

 Hello!

+I'm pleased to announce version 3.0.0b2, the second beta of the upcoming release of branch 3.0 of CheetahTemplate3.

-I'm pleased to announce version 3.0.0b1, the first beta of the upcoming release of branch 3.0 of CheetahTemplate3.
+I'm pleased to announce version 3.0.0rc1, the first release candidate of the upcoming release of branch 3.0 of CheetahTemplate3.

+I'm pleased to announce version 3.0.0, the first stable release of branch 3.0 of CheetahTemplate3.

+I'm pleased to announce version 3.3.1, the first bugfix release of branch 3.0 of CheetahTemplate3.

 What's new in CheetahTemplate3
 ==============================

-Contributor for this release is Adam Karpierz.
+Contributors for this release are Adam Karpierz and Jonathan Ross Rogers.

-- Fix bugs in pure-python NameMapper.py.
-Bugs reported by Noah Ingham, patches by Adam Karpierz, tests by Oleg Broytman.
-- Fix a problem in Unicode tests - cleanup temporary files.

 What is CheetahTemplate3